t3ddezz/FastqScan/README.md

 # FastqScan

-Fast and safe Q/C for FastQ
+Fast and safe Q/C for FastQ files.